tautvydasversockas/CSharp_Beginners_Course/02-data-types-and-variables/README.md

 }

 ```
-Proper naming is extremelly important in programming.
+Proper naming is extremely important in programming.

 ### Step 4
 Add method for handling animal removal: